liam-murphy14/algorithms-guest-lecture/README.md

 The demo is written in Python, using Tkinter for the GUI, and vanilla Python for the CLI.

-### Installation
+### Installing dependencies

+If you have installed a Python.org distribution, rather than installing Python through a package manager, you can skip this section.

+#### Option 1: Using Nix

+If you have Nix installed with support for flakes, then you don't need to worry about installing any dependencies.
+Simply `cd` into this directory and run `nix develop` to enter a shell with Python and Tkinter installed.

+#### Option 2: Using Python installed through a package manager

 First, be sure that you have a working Python3 installation.
-Once you have that, be sure to install the Tkinter module through your _system package manager_ if you used a package manager to install Python3 (if you installed the Python.org distribution, then you can skip this step).
-For me, on macOS, this looks like
+Once you have that, be sure to install the Tkinter module through the _system package manager_ that you used to install Python3.
+On macOS using Homebrew, this looks like

 ```shell
 brew install python-tk@3.11